 Cho has been charged with violating the Child Protection Act, the privacy act and the Sexual Abuse Act.
 He is also accused of coercion and abusive and threatening behaviour.

-The story comes just months after the ‘Burning Sun Scandal’, where several K-pop stars were implicated in prostitution ring run through the Burning Sun nightclub in the Gangnam district of Seoul, South Korea.
+The story comes just months after the ‘Burning Sun Scandal’, where several K-pop stars were implicated in a prostitution ring run through the Burning Sun nightclub in the Gangnam district of Seoul, South Korea.

 - Q&A: Ophir Harpaz, Cybercrime Researcher at Guardicore Labs